epfl-ada/ada-2023-project-advanceddataarsonists/README.md

    As we want to predict the success of a movie, we need to aggregate the metrics defined earlier for each actor who plays in the movie.
 We propose the following aggregation strategies :
    - Mean/median over both metrics
-   - Weighted average on the "importance" of the roles of the actor (where actors who play a more important role in the movie will have a higher weight)
+   - Weighted average on the "importance" of the roles of the actor (where actors who play a more important role in the movie will have a higher weight).
+This can be done using the "knownForTitles" column of the names basics dataframe.
+This column contains the principal roles of an actor.
+We can thus assume that those roles have a significant impact on their corresponding movies.

-     > How do we get the "importance of the role" ?
    - Random sampling
    This aggregation gives us a `preference metric` and a `likelihood metric` on the movie $m$ that we can use later for the analysis part [we call them $\text{pref}(m)$ and $\text{like}(m)$].